raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 + Boot up the client and connect it to the internet.
 This will mean disconnecting from your OctaPi router and connecting to your WiFi network for internet access.

-+ Open a terminal window.
++ Open the terminal.

 ![Open a terminal](images/terminal.png)

-+ Type the following command into the terminal:
++ Type the following command into the terminal window:

 ```bash
 sudo pip3 install py-enigma